 For those interested in Scandinavia by train itinerary, a train journey from Oslo to Stockholm will be an easier as well as pocket-friendly option.

-You will find some beautiful buildings around here.
+You’ll also find some beautiful buildings around here.
 The Royal Palace, Noble Prize Museum, Riddarholmen Church, and the awe-inspiring Science Fiction Bookstore are part of this neighbourhood.
-These are enough to engage you for hours.

-This 10 day Scandinavia itinerary will give you a chance to slow down in Stockholm and relax a little.
+At this point, I assume you’ll be exhausted from a full week of travel, so this part of my 10-day Scandinavia itinerary gives you a chance to slow down in Stockholm and relax a little.

-For the second day in Stockholm, you can cover the remaining tourist attractions.
-From the Fotografiska to Skansen, you have a lot to explore.
+On your second day in Stockholm, you can cover the remaining tourist attractions.

-Do try to visit ABBA The Museum as the interactive exhibition here is popular amongst visitors.
-Tour the Vasa Museum in the late afternoon and then spend the evening on Norrmalm Island around the City Center.
+For example, ABBA The Museum is an interactive exhibition that I think looks very interesting.
+Do this in the morning, then tour the Vasa Museum in the late afternoon, followed by an evening on Norrmalm Island around the City Center.

-You can consider buying Vasa Museum Entrance Ticket in advance to skip the lines.
+Consider buying a Vasa Museum Entrance Ticket in advance to skip the lines.
 Check the events and rides at Gröna Lund in the evening before calling it a day.

 You will find plenty of flights out of Stockholm as this city is well-connected with the rest of the world.
 No need to plan any activities on this day, but if you do have some free time on your hands, you can wander around Stockholm.